PRESENTATIONS FROM THE NANOTECHNOLOGY FORUM

-The Academy’s Nanotechnology Forum was our introductory conference of 2006.
+The Nanotechnology Forum was hosted by the Academy in January, 2006.
 Chaired by James Ellenbogen (Senior Principal Scientist, Nanosystems Group, The MITRE Corporation), it rapidly became evident that the Forum would be recognized as one of the year’s premier scientific events.

 Dr. Ellenbogen’s introductory remarks described MITRE’s contributions to the field.
 MITRE has been responsible for many influential innovations in nanotechnology, as represented by key inventions, papers, and patents.
 Dr. Ellenbogen defined nanotechnology as “interdisciplinary ‘engineering’ on the incomprehensibly small molecular scale”.
 It is interdisciplinary, intergenerational, and essential for the U.S. in terms of technological and economic well-being, health and medicine, and national defense.
 He discussed the foundations of nanotechnology, referring to nanoprobes and nanofabrication.
 He then talked about the major application domains including nanoelectronics, nanopower, bio-nanotechnology, and nanomaterials.
 Those introductory remarks directly addressed the talks given by the five speakers who followed.